 - 1. Comply with state and local laws governing highway safety and movement of farm machinery on public roads. - 2.
 The use of flashing amber lights is acceptable in most localities.
 However, some localities prohibit their use.
 Local laws should be checked for all highway lighting and marking requirements. - 3.
 At all times, when driving the tractor and equipment on the road or highway under 20 mph (32 kph) use flashing amber warning lights and a slow moving vehicle (SMV) identification emblem.
 Do not exceed 20 mph (32 kph).
 Reduce speed on rough roads and surfaces. - 4.
 Keep tractor in gear to provide engine braking when going downhill.
 Do not coast. - 5.
 Plan your route to avoid heavy traffic. - 6.
 Keep brake pedals latched together at all times. - 7.
 Do not drink and drive. - 8.
 Be a safe and courteous driver.
 Always yield to oncoming traffic in all situations, including narrow bridges, intersections, etc. Watch for traffic when operating near or crossing roadways. - 9.
 Turn into curves or go up or down hills only at a low speed and at a gradual steering angle.
 Make certain that at least 20% of the tractor's weight is on the front wheels to maintain safe steerage.
 Slow down on rough or uneven surfaces. - 10.
+Keep loader in a low position when traveling.
+Remember, the higher the loader, the higher the center of gravity with increased risk of the unit upset. - 11.
 Never allow riders on either tractor or machine.
-Riders may obstruct the operator's view.
-They could also be struck by foreign objects or thrown from the machine.